This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Whilst I totally understand this point of view, I think it’s a little short-sighted.

-Dr Dray (board-certified dermatologist) explains in her video that lots of skin issues can be improved by optimising the moisture levels within the skin, and barrier health.
+Dr Dray (board-certified dermatologist) explains in her video that lots of skin issues can be improved by optimising the moisture levels within the skin and barrier health.

 In fact, when skin is in optimum condition, this is what allows it to shed skin cells properly on the skin surface.
 Ultimately, this makes for a reduced appearance of sebaceous filaments on the nose.

-Update: is the Cicaplast hack for sebaceous filaments still working for me?
+Update: Is the Cicaplast hack for sebaceous filaments still working for me?

 Short answer: yes!
 I do it every night.
 If I skip a night out of laziness, my sebaceous filaments always look more pronounced the next morning.